22 Nov 2020

 29 Oct 2018

-We might be a little biased but we think that a cake of gorgeous truckles of cheese makes a perfect wedding centre-piece.
-When the right cheeses are used this kind of cake can be both delicious and beautiful.
+We might be biased but we think a cake of gorgeous truckles of cheese makes a perfect wedding centre-piece.
+When the right cheeses are used, this kind of cake can be both delicious and beautiful.
 It can add a rustic or foodie touch to the day and also be a surprisingly cost effective way of feeding hungry guests later in the evening.

-We’ve put together a few tips that you might want to consider if you’re thinking that a cheese cake could be right for your wedding or other celebration.
+We’ve put together some tips you may want to consider if you’re thinking that a cheese cake could be right for your wedding or celebration.